Why Foreign Nationals May Be Legally Arrested at ICE Appointments After Receiving Prosecutorial Discretion

 Preparing for an ICE Appointment

-Due to the increased rate of deportations under the administration of President Donald Trump, many foreign nationals have decided not to attend their ICE appointments.
+Some foreign nationals may decide not to attend their ICE appointments.
 This is a dangerous step to take because this will result in your detention if you are caught, and you may not be able to get released on bond during removal proceedings.
 However, ICE has been reluctant to arrest foreign nationals who are found in locations that have been traditionally perceived as sanctuaries.
 These may include churches and hospitals.
 You will need to make a personal decision about whether attending an ICE appointment is the right strategy for you.
 Consulting an attorney can help you understand the relative risks of each option.

 If you choose to go to the appointment, you should make sure to provide the ICE officer with evidence to show that your situation has not changed and that you still deserve prosecutorial discretion.
 For example, you will want to show that you have not committed any crimes and that you have contributed to your community.
 Some foreign nationals will bring family members or friends with them to support their position.
 At the same time, you should recognize that being arrested and detained is a real possibility, even if your situation has not changed.
 You will want to make contingency arrangements in case this risk becomes a reality.